NextronSystems/thor-util-manual/usage/log-conversion.rst

      - Yes

 ..
 [1] This is the default THOR log format ``<hostname>_timestamp.txt``.
 ..
-[2] The help menu shows the flag is existing, but this is not implemented yet.
+[2] The help menu shows this flag, but the function is not implemented yet.

 .. code-block:: doscon